Last Updated on: 25th November 2023, 04:02 pm

 Do Parrots Get Lonely?

-Due to their high intelligence, parrots prefer company.
 According to the National Academy of Sciences, parrots have a similar number of neurons in their forebrain as primates.
-The more complex the brain, the more stimulation it needs.
+The more complex the brain, the more stimulation is needed.

-This is why prisons use isolation as a punishment for prisoners who misbehave.
-Social isolation has negative mental, emotional, and physical effects on humans.
-It causes the same effect in smart birds, like parrots.
+That’s why prisons use isolation as a punishment for inmates who misbehave.
+Social isolation has adverse mental, emotional, and physical effects on humans (and caged parrots).

 Why Do Parrots Get Lonely?

-- There is safety in numbers, as predators will find it more difficult to single out one parrot alone.
+- There’s safety in numbers because predators find it harder to single out one bird.

-- While in a flock, parrots can benefit from the early warning system of other parrots.
+- While in a flock, parrots benefit from the early warning system of loud squawking.

-- Flocks can communicate where to find food and shelter.
+- Flocks find resources and tell others where to find food, water, and shelter.

-- Parrots can solve puzzles or overcome obstacles together, rather than getting stuck on their own.
+- Parrots can solve puzzles or overcome obstacles collectively.

-When alone, parrots cannot be warned or defend themselves against predators as easily.
-Because of this, when a pet parrot finds itself all alone, it raises red flags in the brain.
+Individual parrots won’t be warned and can’t defend themselves against predators as easily.
+When a pet parrot is alone, it raises red flags in its brain.
 To parrots, solitude equates to risk.

-More importantly, solitude makes parrots feel on edge.
-After all, it may indicate that all other parrots have fled the dangerous area, yet your bird is still there.
-This causes the stress that is so prevalent in lonely parrots.
+Solitude makes parrots feel on edge.
+After all, it may indicate that other parrots have fled a dangerous situation, yet it’s still there, which is stressful and anxiety-causing.

 Parrots Crave Interaction